albelka/Doctor-Lookup/README.md

 * Gulp
 * Bower
 * SASS
+* AJAX

 ## Setup/Installation Requirements
-* Clone this reposity from GitHub.
+* Clone this repository from GitHub.
 * Navigate to the project directory in the terminal.
 * Use the command >npm init
 * Use the command >bower init